We’re heartened by today’s decision to rescind a recent federal requirement that international students atten...

 What was your most memorable class?

-I am taking Greg Gilbert's art history course that examines Proto-Renaissance to modern day works, and he took the class up to Chicago to visit the Art Institute.
-The visit was a surreal experience.
-I was able to tour galleries displaying masters like Monet, Durer, and Van Gogh, making the material we cover in class so much more meaningful now that I've witnessed in person how much of themselves artists infuse into their pieces.
+Gilbert's art history course that examined Proto-Renaissance to modern day works.
+He took the class up to Chicago to visit the Art Institute.
+The visit was a surreal experience for me.
+I toured galleries displaying masters like Monet, Durer, and Van Gogh, making the material we covered in class so much more meaningful.

-What's the most important thing you've learned at Knox outside the classroom?
+What's the most important thing you learned at Knox outside of the classroom?

 Knox is full of the most compassionate people you will ever meet.
 It doesn't matter if they know you or not.
 If you're having trouble with something, they will go out of their way to help you out.

 Read about Sophia's college application process in the New York Times' "The Choice" blog.